Potunia Cobalt Blue Petunia

 Potunia Cobalt Blue Petunia is recommended for the following landscape applications;

 Potunia Cobalt Blue Petunia will grow to be about 12 inches tall at maturity, with a spread of 12 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.

 This plant should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

 Potunia Cobalt Blue Petunia is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.